bitanon/hashlib_codecs/README.md

 | Class   | `BigIntCodec`            |
 | Methods | `fromBigInt`, `toBigInt` |

+Available codecs:

+- **msbFirst**: treats the input bytes in big-endian order
+- **lsbFirst**: treats the input bytes in little-endian order

 ## Getting Started

 The following import will give you access to all of the algorithms in this package.